 Some healthcare expenditures are for emergency services that are not conducive to consumer shopping.
 That said, the common claim that the healthcare sector as a whole cannot function under free-market principles is untrue.
 The vast majority of healthcare services are routine or elective services that can be organized by markets to enhance patient welfare.
-One study found that emergency department spending is roughly six percent of total United States health spending.
-Another study classified 43 percent of healthcare spending as "shoppable," with another 11 percent of spending on prescription drugs, an item that is generally shoppable.
-Distinguishing between shoppable and non-shoppable healthcare services is important, and encouraging normal market economic forces to govern the shoppable transactions constituting the majority of the sector is prudent.
-As this report explains, government policy and regulation often does precisely the opposite, actively discouraging the application of normal market forces to the shoppable category of healthcare services, and, in effect, treating the whole sector as if it were similar to emergency services.
+One study found that emergency department spending is roughly six percent of total United States health spending.26 Another study classified 43 percent of healthcare spending as "shoppable," with another 11 percent of spending on prescription drugs, an item that is generally shoppable.27 Distinguishing between shoppable and non-shoppable healthcare services is important, and encouraging normal market economic forces to govern the shoppable transactions constituting the majority of the sector is prudent.
+As this report explains, government policy and regulation often does precisely the opposite, actively discouraging the application of normal market forces to the shoppable category of healthcare services.